braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 The GTM template does not support nested properties on events or purchases.
 You can use the preceding HTML to log any events or purchases that require nested properties.
 {% endalert %}

-### Default user attributes {#standard-attributes}
+### Standard user attributes {#standard-attributes}

-Default user attributes, such as a user's first name, should be logged in the same manner as custom user attributes.
-Ensure the values you're passing in for default attributes match the expected format specified in the [User class][16] documentation.
+Standard user attributes, such as a user's first name, should be logged in the same manner as custom user attributes.
+Ensure the values you're passing in for standard attributes match the expected format specified in the [User class][16] documentation.

 For example, the gender attribute can accept any of the following as values: `"m" | "f" | "o" | "u" | "n" | "p"`.
 Therefore to set a user's gender as female, create a Custom HTML tag with the following content: